François de MélogueProvencal RecipesSeasonal MenusTaste

 Tip: Use a whisk to stir the soup to keep it from scorching on the bottom.

-Tip 2: There is nothing worse than eating gritty leeks, but I learned a trick for cleaning them easily.
+Tip 2: Nothing is worse than eating gritty leeks, but I learned a trick for cleaning them easily.
 Dice the leeks and cover them with cold water in a large bowl.
 Add one (1) tablespoon of salt and agitate the water.
 The salt acts as an abrasive, and the dirt and sand will settle to the bottom of the bowl.
 With a slotted spoon, scoop the leeks out of the water.
 Do not pour the leeks and water through a strainer because you would just be pouring the sand back over the leeks.

 Keyword Chickpeas, Herbes de Provence, Leeks